 *Zelia Ball Page was born on this date in 1850.
 She was a Black teacher.

-Zelia R. Ball was born in Alexandria, Virginia to a freedmen Black woman who raised her in Washington, D. C. Her mother worked with the Underground Railroad, and fearing for her daughter's safety, she made an arrangement with Dr. Peter Parker to assist her in taking her child to New England.
+Zelia R. Ball was born in Alexandria, Virginia, to a freedmen black woman who raised her in Washington, D. C. Her mother worked with the Underground Railroad, and fearing for her daughter's safety, she arranged with Dr. Peter Parker to assist her in taking her child to New England.
 Mother and child pretended to be slaves of Parker until they reached the port of New York and were able to make their way to Providence, Rhode Island.
 Once in Providence, the school systems were found to be lacking and Ball was sent to be educated in Boston.

 In 1870, she entered Wilberforce University, graduating with a B.S. degree in 1875.
-Upon completion of her schooling, Ball returned to Providence and applied to become a teacher in Washington, D. C. On June 27, 1878, she married Inman E. Page.
-That same year, the couple moved to Jefferson City, Missouri to begin teaching at the Lincoln Institute.
-Page was hired as a science teacher and her husband was initially the assistant principal, though he was promoted to principal in 1880.
-Page taught botany, physiology, and zoology and in 1885 was appointed as matron.
-During this time, the couple had three children: Zelia N., Mary, and Inman, Jr., who died when he was seven years old.
+Upon completing her schooling, Ball returned to Providence and applied to become a teacher in Washington, D. C. On June 27, 1878, she married Inman E. Page.
+That same year, the couple moved to Jefferson City, Missouri, to begin teaching at the Lincoln Institute.
+Page was hired as a science teacher, and her husband was initially the assistant principal, though he was promoted to principal in 1880.
+Page taught botany, physiology, and zoology and, in 1885, was appointed as matron.
+During this time, the couple had three children: Zelia N., Mary, and Inman, Jr., who died when he was seven.
 In 1891, Page organized the Union Training School to teach skills to poor Black youths and continued teaching at Lincoln for seven more years.

 They briefly returned to Lincoln Institute before moving again to Oklahoma in 1924.
-Zelia Page, who spent her career teaching black youths in Missouri, Oklahoma, and Tennessee died at her daughter's home from heart complications on July 15, 1937.
-In her lifetime, Page's contributions to educating Black youth were widely recognized.
+Zelia Page, who spent her career teaching black youths in Missouri, Oklahoma, and Tennessee, died at her daughter's home from heart complications on July 15, 1937.
+Page's contributions to educating Black youth were widely recognized in her lifetime.